- Associate Professor of Media Arts and Sciences

 - LG Career Development Professor

-Sep Kamvar is the LG Career Development Professor of Media Arts and Sciences, and director of the Social Computing group at the MIT Media Lab.
+Sep Kamvar was the LG Career Development Professor of Media Arts and Sciences, and director of the Social Computing group at the MIT Media Lab.
 His research focuses on how social software can shape our cities, and his lab consists of computer scientists, electrical engineers, mechanical engineers, designers, architects, urban planners, educators, and permaculture farmers—all working together to shape educational, agricultural, and transportation systems in our cities.

 From 2003 to 2007, Kamvar was the head of personalization at Google.
 Prior to Google, he was founder and CEO of Kaltix, a personalized search company that was acquired by Google in 2003.
 He has been a consulting professor at the Institute for Computational and Mathematical Engineering at Stanford University.